PCMDI/pcmdi.github.io/staff/Xie/index.md

 * The research on developing continuous large-scale forcing datasets for SCMs/CRMs was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.

 * The ARM Best Estimate (ARMBE) dataset was highlighted by the 2010 DOE BER Advisory Committee (BERAC) review for the ARM program.
-The idea of creating ARMBE-like dataset is being adopted by several field programs in US and European.
+The idea of creating ARMBE-like dataset is being adopted by several field programs in US and Europe.

 * Built an SCM based on the NCAR CCM3.